bojeryd91/bojeryd91.github.io/_pages/index.md

 ---

+#  Recent updates:
+## <a href="https://docs.google.com/viewer?url=https://github.com/bojeryd91/bojeryd91.github.io/raw/main/papers/DP18034-compressed.pdf">New version of The Housing Wealth Effect: Quasi-Experimental Evidence</a>, with [Dany Kessel](https://sites.google.com/view/dany-kessel-phd-candidate/startsida), [Björn Tyrefors](http://btyrefors.se/), and [Roine Vestman](https://roinevestman.com/)
+Empirical studies have estimated a big range of consumption response sizes to changes in house prices.
+Using a quasi-experiment, we estimate a shock of –19.4 percent to house prices in the area surrounding an airport in Stockholm after its operations were unexpectedly continued as a result of political bargaining behind closed doors.
+This source of price divergence is ideal for identifying housing wealth effects since it is local and unrelated to variations in macroeconomic conditions.
+Using a household data set with information on the location of primary residence relative to the airport, we find a short-run elasticity with respect to new car purchases of 0.39, corresponding to a one-year marginal propensity for car expenditures of 0.12 cents per dollar lost in housing wealth.
+Households with high loan-to-value ratios and little bank deposits respond the most.
+A quantitative model is consistent with the empirical findings and pinpoints important determinants of the response size, which may explain the variation in previous estimates.

 #  Work in progress:
-## The Housing Wealth Effect: Quasi-Experimental Evidence, with [Dany Kessel](https://sites.google.com/view/dany-kessel-phd-candidate/startsida), [Björn Tyrefors](https://www.ifn.se/forskare/ifn-forskare/bjorn-tyrefors/), and [Roine Vestman](https://roinevestman.com/)
-We exploit a quasi-experiment to provide new evidence on the magnitude of the housing wealth effect.
-We estimate an immediate shock of approximately –19% to house prices close to one of Stockholm's airports after its operations were unexpectedly continued.
-This source of price variation is ideal for identifying housing wealth effects since it is unrelated to macroeconomic conditions.
-We estimate a micro elasticity of 0.40 among purchasers of new cars.
-The implied aggregate MPC on cars is however only 0.14 cents per dollar.
-The response is entirely concentrated to homeowners with low bank deposits and loan-to-value ratios above 50%.

-New draft to come soon, with new credit outcome, a broader sample, and including renters and co-op apartment owners.

 ## Car purchases, indebtedness and monetary policy
 Using the universe of car transactions matched to annual census data in Sweden, I study how the cash-flow channel of monetary policy affects households’ decisions to buy cars.
 Draft to come soon.